 Comments about Refinement

 This crazy way of carrying out proofs is the (standard) Isabelleway!

-- Refinement style means we work from goals to axioms $^{57}$
+- Refinement style means we work from goals to axioms60

 - metavariables used to delay commitments

-Isabelle allows other refinements $^{58}$ /alternatives too (see labs).
+Isabelle allows other refinements 61 /alternatives too (see labs).

-As you saw in our animation, we worked from the root of the tree to the leaves.
+60As you saw in our animation, we worked from the root of the tree to the leaves.

-One aspect you might have noted in the proof is that the steps at the top, where $\wedge$ -EL and $\wedge$ -ER were used, required non-obvious choices, and those choices were based on the assumptions in the current derivability judgement.
+61One aspect you might have noted in the proof is that the steps at the top, where \wedge -EL and \wedge -ER were used, required non-obvious choices, and those choices were based on the assumptions in the current derivability judgement.

 In Isabelle, we will apply other rules and proof techniques that allow us to manipulate assumptions explicitly.
 These techniques make the process of finding a proof more deterministic.

 But that is just one aspect.
 We will give a more theoretic account of the way Isabelle constructs proofs later.

-Outlook

-- Computer Supported Modeling and Reasoning is about turning logic into a useful tool and bringing it to life.

-- We will cover:

-- deductive aspects of logic (their proof systems)

-- metatheoretic aspects (their representation)

-- pragmatics (their use), and

-- case studies

-- This is an active, hands-on course

-- The labs are as important as (if not more than!) the lectures

-Individual projects are possible.
-Individual initiative desired!

 3 Natural Deduction: Review

 Overview

 - Short review: ND Systems and proofs

 - First-Order Logic

 - Overview

 - Syntax

 - Semantics

 - Deduction, some derived rules, and examples

 How Are ND Proofs Built?